Patrick Kielty is new host of the Late Late show

 - Published

-Patrick Kielty is the new host of the Late Late Show, succeeding former presenter Ryan Tubridy, RTÉ has announced.
+Patrick Kielty is the new host of the Late Late Show, succeeding former presenter Ryan Tubridy, Irish broadcaster RTÉ has announced.

+He is the fourth person to present the programme - one of the world's longest running late-night talk shows - since 1962.

 Kielty said he was "absolutely thrilled" and that it was "a real honour" to take up the role.